vertueux/smov/README.md

   </p>
 </h1>

 SMOV is the robot I was and still working on.
-It is a quadruped dog robot which would never have never existed without having see ["Spot" from Boston Dynamics](https://www.bostondynamics.com/products/spot#:~:text=Spot%20is%20an%20agile%20mobile,Automate).
+It is a quadruped dog robot which would never have never existed without seeing ["Spot" from Boston Dynamics](https://www.bostondynamics.com/products/spot#:~:text=Spot%20is%20an%20agile%20mobile,Automate).
 Its main objective is to have similar capabilities to this one, but costing much less and having a source code accessible to all.

 # Table of contents